crywolf/mkchlog/README.md

 `mkchlog gen`

 You can provide additional options:
 * Commit number to start.
 This one and previous commits will be skipped.
 By default, all commit messages are checked.
-This option can be also specified in the `.mkchlog.yml`.
+(This option can be also specified in the `.mkchlog.yml`.)
 * Config (template) file name [default value is `.mkchlog.yml`]
-* Path to the git repository [default value is the current directory]
+* Path to the git repository [default value is the current directory].
+(This option can be also specified in the `.mkchlog.yml`.)

 `mkchlog -c 7c85bee4303d56bededdfacf8fbb7bdc68e2195b -f .mkchlog.yml -g ../git-mkchlog-test/ gen`